oap-project/oap-tools/integrations/oap/benchmark-tool/README.md

 ```
 bash bin/hibench.sh update ./repo/confs/testconf
 ```
-Note: Updating step is neccessary to be executed even if you don't have any changes.
+Note: Updating step is necessary to be executed even if you don't have any changes.

 ### 6.2 Generate data ###